-17.02.081 Harkin Slough Road Harkins Slough Road (including the proposed Highway One overpass/interchange improvements) shall be limited to the minimum width/capacity necessary to provide for roadway, bikeway and/or pedestrian access: 1) to serve the New Millennium High School or other permitted development on the Edwards site (APN 018-281-19) City of Watsonville Coastal Zone Area C, and/or 2) as needed to meet minimum County or Caltrans design standards.
+Harkins Slough Road (including the proposed Highway overpass/interchange improvements) shall be limited to the minimum width/capacity necessary to provide for roadway, bikeway and/or pedestrian access: 1) to serve the New Millennium High School or other permitted development on the Edwards site (APN 018-281-19) City of Watsonville Coastal Zone Area C, and/or 2) as needed to meet minimum County or Caltrans design standards.
 Any such road improvements shall be designed in tandem with the development to be served by the road improvements in such a way as to minimize the linear extent of any such road improvements; Harkins Slough Road improvements not necessary to serve the permitted development to be served are prohibited.
-Any such improvements made to Harkins Slough Road pursuant to this policy shall also be consistent with County Code Section 16.32.090(c)(A)(11).
-Any amendments to this section, including revocation, require a super-majority vote of the Board of Supervisors.
-SECTION III The Santa Cruz County Code is hereby amended by adding Section 16.32.090(c)(A)(11) to read as follows:
+Any such improvements made to Harkins Slough Road pursuant to this policy shall also be consistent with Policy 5.1.16.
+Any amendments to this policy, including revocation, require a super-majority vote of the Board of Supervisors.